Font size

 schwarz-weiß Foto zeigt den Brunnen Große Wassersiele mit Fontänen und Seerosen

-The black and white photo shows the main water feature (Große Wasserspiele) with its fountains and water lilies, Rechte: Ostdeutscher Rosengarten Forst (Lausitz)
+The black and white photo shows the main water feature (Große Wasserspiele) with its fountains and water lilies, Bildrechte: Ostdeutscher Rosengarten Forst (Lausitz)

 In the late 1920s, the ‘Berliner Rundfunk’ radio broadcaster called the rose garden the “most popular destination for weekend trips”.